-D2L dropbox projects 35%
+D2L dropbox projects, weighted equally 35%

 Term paper (mandatory) 20%

-Weekly Reflections 30%
+Weekly Reflections, weighted equally

+Final exam (mandatory) 15%

-This course meets weekly on D2L Virtual Classroom, Friday mornings 9.30 - 11:00.
-You may attend class synchronously and log on to D2L Virtual Classroom at this time.
-You may also attend class asynchronously and watch the recorded class meeting later in the week.
-Either way, you are responsible for attending class, taking notes, and asking questions about material you don't understand.
+This course records weekly meetings on D2L Virtual Classroom, Friday mornings 9.30 - 11:00.
+You may attend class live by joining me online in D2L Virtual Classroom at this time, AND / OR you may also watch the recorded class meeting later in the week.
+Either way, you are responsible for attending the meeting either live or recorded, taking notes, and asking questions about material you don't understand.